-- By appointment: Individual researchers or classes with an interest in the history, study, or development of children’s literature will find the Children’s Literature Research Collection (CLRC) an invaluable resource.
+By appointment: Individual researchers or classes with an interest in the history, study, or development of children’s literature will find the Children’s Literature Research Collection (CLRC) an invaluable resource.
 CLRC houses over 85,000 non-circulating items from the 1830’s through present in several distinct collections.

-- Behind the scenes: Administrative offices for our Information Technology unit, and our city-wide Youth Services and Programming Division are also located on this level.
+Behind the scenes: Administrative offices for our Information Technology unit and our citywide Youth Services and Programming Division are also located on this level.

 First Floor [browsing map]

-- Coming soon:Renovations will bring a new public lounge space for noisier collaborative work called the Common.
+Coming soon:Renovations will bring a new public lounge space—The Common—for noisier collaborative work.

 Second Floor [browsing map]

 The Social Science & History Department achieves what the name implies: a library dedicated to linking all of the social science disciplines with the study of history and geography.
 It also holds significant collections of books on sports, games, travel, and true crime.
-Researchers can also access the expertise of the Government Publications Librarians and the Newspaper Research librarians from this reference desk.
+Researchers can also access the expertise of the Government Publications librarians and the Newspaper Research librarians from this reference desk.

-The Business Resource and Innovation Center (BRIC) offers an extensive collection of print resources and databases for entrepreneurs, small-business owners, and nonprofits as well as business workshops and networking events.
+The Business Resource and Innovation Center (BRIC) offers an extensive collection of print resources and databases for entrepreneurs, small-business owners, and nonprofits, as well as business workshops and networking events.
 Students and researchers can also access information on health, the natural sciences, home economics, labor, and the trades via our business center at any time.
 The BRIC contains numerous specialized library services and collections.
 The Patent & Trademark Resource Center (PTRC) within the BRIC is one of three in the state of Pennsylvania designated by the United States Patent & Trademark Office (USPTO) to support the public with trademarks and patents.
-Librarians in the PTRC can demonstrate search techniques, direct patrons to information, and explain the application process.
+Librarians in the PTRC can demonstrate search techniques, direct users to information, and explain the application process.
 The Regional Foundation Center provides local nonprofit organizations with free access to information and workshops on management, grant seeking, fund development, and proposal writing.
 Appointments are highly recommended.

-- By appointment: The Print and Picture Collection is home to diverse collections of fine art prints, photographs, drawings, and artists’ books, as well as extensive research collections of Philadelphia images, both historical and modern.
+By appointment: The Print and Picture Collection is home to diverse collections of fine art prints, photographs, drawings, and artists’ books, as well as extensive research collections of Philadelphia images, both historical and modern.